corradodebari/wayflow_samples/basic_agent.md

 @tool(description_mode=DescriptionMode.ONLY_DOCSTRING)
 def get_product_by_description(query: str) -> str:
-    """Looks for a product from a description and return the product_id.""" logger.info("TOOL:get_product_by_description called")
+    """Looks for a list of products similar a description and return a list of product_id and prod_name.""" logger.info("TOOL:get_product_by_description called")
+    logger.info(f"query:{query}")

     q_vector = embed_text_to_vector(query)
     k = 4